-Rental and other rental-related income is the full amount of rent and associated payments that you receive, or become entitled to, when you rent out your property - whether it is paid to you or your agent.
-You must include the full amount of rent you earn in your tax return.
+Rental and other rental-related income is the full amount of rent and associated payments that you receive, or become entitled to, when you rent out your property, whether it is paid to you or your agent.
+You must include your share of the full amount of rent you earn in your tax return.